milnus/resplat-github-workshop/slides/github_slides.md

 - `cd`: Change directory
 - `mkdir`: Make directory
 - `touch`: Make a file

+## Quick Summary of UNIX/Terminal Commands

 - `rm`: Remove file (`-i` tag)
 - `mv`: Move files (Similar to cut)
 - `cp`: Copy files

+\newline

 - Checkout Meirians Linux Course to learn more

 ## New Names for things

 - Folders are directories
 - Main folder is your "repository"

+## UNIX Commands Exercise

+1. Navigate to your documents directory
+2. Create a file called `your_favourite_city.txt`
+3. Make a directory called `travel_blog`
+4. Move the file you created into the `travel_blog` directory
+5. Go into the directory and check  that the file is there on your file browser and command line
+6. Delete the directory you just created (**use the -i tag**)

 ## Creating your own repository!